Unhealthy Dog Nails

 Trimming Overgrown Unhealthy Dog Nails

-The primary home care needs for maintaining unhealthy dog nails is regular trimming.
+The primary home care need for maintaining unhealthy dog nails is regular trimming.
 Follow these steps for adequately clipping overgrown, unhealthy dog nails:

 2. Extend one paw and inspect nails.
 Identify the pinkish inside each clear/white nail and avoid cutting into it.
 Only trim the tips of dark nails since the quick isn’t visible.

-4. Use a coarse nail file to gently smooth sharp edges so they don’t catch and tear.
+4. Use a coarse nail file to gently smooth sharp edges so they don’t snag.
 Don’t file too low nearer the quick.

 5. Reward your dog with verbal praise and treats for cooperating.
-Repeat careful trimming for each nail.
+Repeat carefully trimming for each nail.
 Stop any bleeding immediately with styptic powder.

 Aim to trim extending nails every 2-4 weeks based on growth rate.
 Take your time getting dogs comfortable having paws handled.
 Going slow with positive reinforcement means less stress for both parties.
 Enlist a groomer if home trimming proves overly tricky.